heyqule/enemy_race_manager/README.md

 ### 1.7.0 release
 - Removed unit's health regen, increase enemy unit's health by 1.25x.
 Turret and spawner are not affected.
 - Added dropship squad, this squad drop unit in your base.
 - Added Precision strike squad, this squad fly straight to its attack target.
 It ignores attack distractions.
 - [Experimental feature] /ERM_freeforall command.
-Enemy will fight each other.
+Enemies will fight each other.
 Please see feature section for details

 ### New race demo
 These race mods are made as educational demos.
 You'll have to download them separately.